-Gabapentin is an antiepileptic drug used for calming down the human brain action behaviors. though there are also some side effects of GABApentin.
-People generally take gabapentin for controlling & reducing seizures and some types of body pain.
-Pains caused by nerve occurrence are prevented by this medicine.
+Gabapentin is an antiepileptic drug used for calming down the human brain’s action behaviors.
+However, there are also some side effects of GABApentin.
+People generally take Gabapentin for controlling & reducing seizures and some types of body pain.
+This medicine prevents pains caused by nerve occurrence.
 Gabapentin works best when you take it at a constant level.
-Also, let us know more about gabapentin and caffeine.
+Also, let us know more about Gabapentin and caffeine.

 Uses of GABApentin